ssha-org/ssha_web/content/awards/president_award.md

 ## Presidents Book Award

-**Submissions for the Presidents Book Award are <u>OPEN NOW</u>.**
+**Submission information will be posted after May 15th.**

 A $1000 prize is awarded annually for a meritorious first work by an early-career scholar.
 Entrants are judged on scholarly significance, interdisciplinary reach, and methodological innovativeness within monographs analyzing past structures and events and change over time.
-Books with a copyright date of 2023 that are published within eight years of the author's Ph.D. are eligible for consideration.
+Books with a copyright date of 2024 that are published within eight years of the author's Ph.D. are eligible for consideration.

 **Submission Deadline:** Submissions with a **postmark of July 15 (or earlier)** will be accepted.
 Late entries will not be considered.